About Candice

 Location

-• I understand how real world operations and multi entity activity must be structured inside QuickBooks.
+• I understand how real businesses actually operate and how that activity is supposed to live inside QuickBooks.

-• I identify structural issues long before they become tax or reporting problems.
+• I catch structural problems before they become your CPA's problem at tax time.

 Why this firm exists

-I did not start this firm because I wanted to be a business owner.
-I started it because I wanted to keep doing the work I was already doing.
+I didn't start this to be a business owner.
+I started it to keep doing work I'm actually good at.

 How I work